hvy/gan-resize-convolution/README.md

 We see that the artifacts are less noticeable in the resize-convolutions and that the images look more natural, but that the difference becomes less obvious as the training goes on.

-Left images are images generated using a regular GAN and right images are generated using resize-convolutions.
+Left images are images generated using a regular GAN and right images are generated using the resize-convolutions technique.

 #### 1 Iteration (Left: Regular GAN, Right: Resize-convolution)